WISTOW MAZE is now CLOSED for 2021, but will reopen in July 2022 with a new design and quiz trail.

 After heavy downpours, we have occasionally had to close the maze (due to Health & Safety), as the paths and high level bridges & towers become very slippery.

 Do check the website (as we update this as soon as we know of any closure), or do ring 07884 403889 before leaving home.

-We have had thousands of pushchairs round the maze, but please remember it is an agricultural field, and after rain the paths do get muddy and sticky, which makes it less suitable for pushchairs & wheelchairs.
+We have had thousands of pushchairs round the maze, but please remember it is an agricultural field and uneven in places.
+After rain the paths do get muddy and sticky, which makes it less suitable for pushchairs & wheelchairs.

 Yes, there are picnic tables in the Activity Funyard, and there is also a café/bistro across the road at the Rural Centre.